 GSFC will develop flight software for the SIT and HET microprocessors.
-An ICD (Reference 7) will describe the communications interface between the SEP sensors and the SEP Central MISC, with adequate information to allow GSFC to design and build hardware and software that utilizes the interface.
+ICDs (Reference 7) will describe the communications interface between the SEP sensors and the SEP Central MISC, with adequate information to allow GSFC to design and build hardware and software that utilizes the interface.

-Prior to SEP integration, Caltech personnel will visit GSFC with a SEP Central MISC to test the interface between HET, SIT and the SEP Central MISC.
+Prior to SEP integration, Caltech will provide a SEP Central Simulator to GSFC.
+Caltech personnel will also visit GSFC with a SEP Central MISC to test the interface between HET, SIT and the SEP Central MISC.
 This would occur after software build 2.